JosephTrt/JosephTrt/README.md

 I'm a software developer specializing in Python 🐍
 - 👨‍🔬 I work as a Data Scientist.
 - 🤖 I implement solutions based on Machine Learning models.
-- 🖥️ I work as a backend developer.
+- 🖥️ I work as a web developer with Python.
 - 💼 I am a programming instructor.
 <br>